-Three features of Figure 1 merit attention.
+Three features of Fig. 1 merit attention.
 First, following three decades of increase, the college premium stood at 68 points in 2008, a high water mark for the full sample period.
 A college premium of 68 log points implies that earnings of the average college graduate in 2008 exceeded those of the average high school graduate by 97 percent (i.e., $\exp(0.68) - 1 \simeq 0.974$ ).
-Taking a longer perspective, Goldin and Katz (2008) show that the college premium in 2005 was at its highest level since 1915, the earliest year for which representative data are available-and as Figure 1 makes clear, the premium rose further thereafter.
-Second, the past three decades notwithstanding, the college premium has not always trended upward.
-Figure 1 shows a notable decline in the college premium between 1971 and 1978.
-Goldin and Margo (1992) and Goldin and Katz (2008) also document a substantial compression of the college premium during the decade of the 1940s.
-A third fact highlighted by the figure is that the college premium hit an inflection point at the end of the 1970s.
-This premium trended downward throughout the 1970s, before reversing course at the end of the decade.
-This reversal of the trend in
+Taking a longer perspective, Goldin and Katz (2008) show that the college premium in 2005 was at its highest level since 1915, the earliest year for which representative data are available-and as Fig. 1 makes clear, the premium rose

-&lt;sup>11These 40 groups consist of five education categories (less than high school, high school graduate, some college, four-year college degree, post-college schooling), four potential experience levels (0 to 9 years, 10 to 19 years, 20 to 29 years, and 30 to 39 years), and two genders.
+&lt;sup>11 These 40 groups consist of five education categories (less than high school, high school graduate, some college, fouryear college degree, post-college schooling), four potential experience levels (0 to 9 years, 10 to 19 years, 20 to 29 years, and 30 to 39 years), and two genders.
 Full-time, full-year workers are those who work at least 40 weeks per year and at least 35 hours per week.
-The construction of the relative wage series follows Katz and Murphy (1992), Katz and Autor (1999), and Autor, Katz and Kearney (2008).
+The construction of the relative wage series follows Katz and Murphy (1992), Katz and Autor (1999), and Autor et al. (2008).
 We follow closely the conventions set by these prior studies to facilitate comparisons.
 The Data Appendix provides further details.